zpollak/sproc_grant_exec/README.md

 # sproc_grant_exec

 ### Overview
-This script will grant EXECUTE permissions for a list of SQL Server users.
+This script will grant EXECUTE permissions to a stored procedure for a list of SQL Server users.

 ### Instructions
 1. Update lines 6-9 with your server name, database name, username and the usernames of the users for whom you would like to grant EXECUTE permissions.